TrilbyWhite/RPiGpio/README.md

 other for receiving events from RPiGpio (inputs).

-Interaction with these fifos can be handled by using the constants and inline functions defined in RPiGpio.h.
-RPiOperant provides an example of this use to create a song-preference test for songbirds.
+Interaction with these fifos can be handled by using the constants and inline functions defined in RPiGpio.h (for compiled client programs) or RPiGPio.sh (for shell script clients - this is not yet tested and may not currently work as RPiGpio requires a process have the event fifo open for reading before it proceeds).
+RPiOperant provides an example of a compiled client for song-preference test for songbirds using RPiGpio.c.

-The constants, macros, and functions available in RPiGpio.h are as
+The constants, macros, and functions available are as follows:
-follows:

 <dl>
 <dt>RPiPinMask</dt><dd>